44100hertz/branchy16/README.md

 Storing to an I/O address will send that value to the device and may trigger side-effects.

-Indirect loads and stores cannot get pointers from I/O devices, and will have no effect or will return 0.
-Of course pointers can point to I/O addresses, but I/O addresses cannot be used as pointers.

 ### Devices

 Currently, the only device is character output.
 Every I/O store will write a character to the console.